-Temple Meads is a cornerstone of the Enterprise Zone, instrumental to its ongoing success and crucial for its future growth.
+Temple Meads is a cornerstone of the Temple Quarter, instrumental to its ongoing success and crucial for its future growth.

 Passenger usage of the station is projected to rise from 11 million to over 22 million by the end of the next decade, and Network Rail are investing over £2 billion into the electrification of the Great Western route.
 This will result in faster and more frequent services between Bristol and London.